1 Piece - a terminal with a PIN pad and printer built in.

 EPAY – providers of prepaid products including mobile phone top-up and retailer gift cards, which are retailed via an eftpos terminal earning a merchant commission.

-Eftpos Services Agreement (ESA) - The terms and conditions for EFTPOS New Zealand payment services.
-This will be provided to the merchant with their Letter of Offer and Acceptance and is sent by mail.
+EFTPOS Services Agreement (ESA) - The terms and conditions for EFTPOS New Zealand payment services available to view online here.

 FSR – stands for Field Service Representative, members of the EFTPOS team stationed all around New Zealand for when a merchant needs support on-site.